Cone penetrometer testing to assess liquefaction risk: how good is the ground we're on?

-Since the earthquakes in Christchurch in 2011, and most recently Kaikoura in 2016, liquefaction has caused severe damage to ground and buildings.
+Since the earthquakes in Christchurch in 2011, and Kaikoura five years later, liquefaction has caused severe damage to ground and buildings.

 Many councils have updated building consents to ensure regions are better prepared for future earthquake liquefaction.